 It is 104˚ in San Miguel.

 I try and limit these posts to my experiences in the natural world, but visits to the California missions are an exception.
 That’s because both experiences, walking under the redwood canopy or into these quiet sanctuaries, surround you with a quiet presence that almost insists that you take notice.
-You’re in the presence of something special, so slow down and take it all in.
+You’re in the presence of something special, so slow down, look up and take it all in.

 My eyes adjust to reveal thick timbers 40 feet over my head, walls painted like frescoes with turquoise and gold, and the rows of simple wooden benches that draw your gaze to the intricate beauty of the sanctuary; a blaze of color embracing the figure of Saint Michael the Archangel outfitted with chest plate and sword, braced to defend the faithful from Satan.